-- (1) The University suspends the attendance of a student who has contracted an "infectious disease that should be prevented at schools" (hereinafter, "School Infectious Disease") to prevent oncampus infections in accordance with the School Health and Safety Act and Regulations for the School Health and Safety Act. - (2) Types and attendance suspension periods of the School Infectious Diseases are as shown below:
+- (1) The University suspends the attendance of a student who has contracted an "infectious disease that should be prevented at schools" (hereinafter, "School Infectious Disease") to prevent on-campus infections in accordance with the School Health and Safety Act and Regulations for the School Health and Safety Act. - (2) Types and attendance suspension periods of the School Infectious Diseases are as shown below:

-Туре Disease Attendance suspension period Ebola hemorrhagic fever, Crimean-Congo hemorrhagic fever, smallpox, South American hemorrhagic fevers, plague, Marburg disease, Lassa fever, poliomyelitis, diphtheria, SARS, MERS, specific avian flu, pandemic influenza (novel influenza or reemerging influenza), designated infectious diseases Until recovery Influenza (excluding specific avian flu) 5 days after the development of symptoms, and 2 days after the fever have subsided Pertussis Until specific cough stops or until the completion of a 5-day treatment with antimicrobial medicine Measles 3 days after the fever have subsided Type 2 Mumps 5 days after the swelling of parotid, submandibular, or sublingual gland started, and until the patient is recovered Rubella Until the rashes disappear Chickenpox Until all rashes have scabbed over Pharyngoconjunctival fever 2 days after the disappearance of major symptoms COVID-19 infection 5 days after the onset of symptoms, and 1 day after the symptoms have subsided Tuberculosis Until the school doctor or another Meningococcal meningitis doctor confirms that there is no risk of infection based on the disease condition
+Туре Disease Attendance suspension period Type 1 Ebola hemorrhagic fever, Crimean-Congo hemorrhagic fever, smallpox, South American hemorrhagic fevers, plague, Marburg disease, Lassa fever, poliomyelitis, diphtheria, SARS, MERS, specific avian flu, pandemic influenza (novel influenza or re-emerging influenza), designated infectious diseases), new infectious diseases Until recovery Influenza (excluding specific avian flu) 5 days after the development of symptoms, and 2 days after the fever have subsided Pertussis Until specific cough stops or until the completion of a 5-day treatment with antimicrobial medicine Measles 3 days after the fever have subsided Type 2 Mumps 5 days after the swelling of parotid, submandibular, or sublingual gland started, and until the patient is recovered Rubella Until the rashes disappear Chickenpox Until all rashes have scabbed over Pharyngoconjunctival fever 2 days after the disappearance of major symptoms COVID-19 infection 5 days after the onset of symptoms, and 1 day after the symptoms have subsided Tuberculosis Until the school doctor or another doctor Meningococcal meningitis confirms that there is no risk of infection based on the disease condition

-Туре Disease Attendance suspension period Type 3 Cholera, shigellosis, enterohemorrhagic E. coli infection, typhoid fever, paratyphoid fever, epidemic keratoconjunctivitis, acute hemorrhagic conjunctivitis, and other infectious diseases Until the school doctor or another doctor judges that there is no risk of infection based on the disease condition
+Туре Disease Attendance suspension period Type 3 Cholera, Shigellosis, Enterohemorrhagic E. coli infection, Typhoid fever, Paratyphoid fever, Epidemic keratoconjunctivitis, Acute hemorrhagic conjunctivitis, and other infectious diseases ※ Until the school doctor or another doctor judges that there is no risk of infection based on the disease condition